AdoptOpenJDK/javaday2016challenge-jshell/README.md

 This is a simple hackaton to teach the basics of jshell (The code is based on http://www.jpct.net/wiki/index.php?title=Collision_detection , full complements to them)

+This hackathon was performed on "Java Day" in Johannesburg 9'th of March 2016 http://www.meetup.com/Jozi-JUG/photos/26801776/#447665841

 * Presenter must show
   * How to launch jshell
   * Run a System.out.println("Hello");